-Mohamed Sanu’s Emergence A Bright Spot In Patriots’ Loss To Ravens
+NESN

 Six of Sanu’s 10 catches against the Ravens resulted in first downs, and another gave the Patriots their first touchdown of the night — a much-needed response after Baltimore shot out to a 17-0 lead.
 On his score, Sanu aligned in the tight slot inside tight end Ben Watson and used the traffic created by Watson and a motioning Edelman to find open space near the goal line on a quick out.

-Sanu, whose arrival in New England coincided with the abrupt departure of former No. 2 receiver Josh Gordon, said was confident the play would work because he and his teammates had executed it perfectly in practice.
-Less than two weeks into his Patriots tenure, the 30-year-old already feels “really comfortable” in the Patriots’ notoriously complex offense.
+Sanu, whose arrival in New England coincided with the abrupt departure of former No. 2 receiver Josh Gordon, said he was confident the play would work because he and his teammates had executed it perfectly in practice.
+Less than two weeks into his Patriots tenure, the 30-year-old already feels “really comfortable” in New England’s notoriously complex offense.

 Sanu’s next nine targets resulted in completions of 6, 10, 8, 11, 15, 11, 4, 3 and 9 yards before the quickly blossoming connection between him and quarterback Tom Brady faltered.
 With the Patriots trailing by 10 early in the fourth quarter, Brady threw a pass behind Sanu in the flat that was nearly picked off, then heaved one deep to the ex-Atlanta Falcon that was intercepted by safety Earl Thomas.